Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 1. Removes any existing .git directory in the kin
 2. Clones the GitHub repository
 3. Moves all repository files to the kin root (overwriting conflicts)
-4. Initializes git, commits all files, and pushes to the specified branch (or `main` if not specified) on the repository.
+4. Initializes git, commits all files, and pushes to the specified branch (or `master` if not specified) on the repository.

 The optional `token` parameter allows authentication for private repositories.
 If not provided, the endpoint will attempt to use the `GIT_TOKEN` environment variable.
 The optional `branchName` parameter allows specifying a branch to push to.
 If the branch doesn't exist on the remote, it will be created.